-The Department for Education is seeking a suitable candidate to sit as a member representative on the Teachers' Pension Scheme Pension Board (TPSPB).
-The appointment is expected to begin in January 2021 for a period of up to 3 years.
+The Department for Education is seeking your support in identifying a suitable candidate to sit as an employer representative on the Teachers' Pension Scheme Pension Board (TPSPB).
+The appointment will begin in July 2022, initially for a period of up to three years.

 Pension Boards were introduced in 2015 as a result of the Public Service Pension Act 2013, which set out the requirement to introduce new governance arrangements.
-The TPSPB came into effect on 1 April 2015.
-Its role is to support the scheme manager by providing assurance on the way the scheme is being administered and ensuring that the scheme is compliant with relevant legislation.
+The TPSPB came into effect on 1 April 2015 and its role is to support the scheme manager by providing assurance on the way the scheme is being administered, and ensuring that the scheme is compliant with relevant legislation.

-The successful candidate will not need to be a pension professional, but should be able to demonstrate some of those skills and experience set out in the role and person specification attached at Annex A. Individuals are not expected to possess all the skills and knowledge listed, as this document sets out the skill-set across the whole Board.
+The successful candidate will not need to be pension professional, but must be able to demonstrate some of those skills and experience set out in the role and person specification attached at annex A. Individuals are not expected to possess all the skills and knowledge listed, as this document sets out the skill-set across the whole Board.
 In particular, we are looking for: